 On September 16, 1620, the famous transport ship Mayflower started its first voyage to the new world with English and Dutch separatists on board and arriving Plymouth, Massachusetts in the same year.
 The ship has become a cultural icon in the history of the United States.

 On board of the 170 ton Dutch cargo ship were a total of 102 passengers and an additional number of 30 crew members.
 They all were curious and hopeful to start a new life at the banks of the Hudson River, which would now be New York City.
 However, during their two month travel the passengers had to deal with rough seas leading to two deaths on board.
 Also the weather caused them to approach a different destination than originally planned.
 They anchored near today’s Plymouth in Massachusetts and had to do nothing but wait for the winter to come, and to finally leave.
 During the winter, all travelers had to remain on the ship, and only half of them could survive the strong winter period.
+In these appallingly cramped and hygienically catastrophic conditions, pneumonia and tuberculosis decimated the settlers, and among the dead were many children.
 As soon as it started to warm up, the pilgrims were finally able to leave the ship and began building their new homes, while the fixed ship sailed back to England.

 Although the Mayflower did not survive for long, the Separatists were able to manage their living in Plymouth and started their own government in the year of their arrival, which was manifested in the so called ‘Mayflower Compact‘.
 The settlement of Plymouth counts as one of the oldest in the new world and therefore the Mayflower depicts a symbol of freedom, future, and hope to many Americans.
 Plymouth was established by English separatist Puritans who had broken away from the Church of England, believing that the Church had not completed the work of the Protestant Reformation.
 Today, these settlers are much better known as the Pilgrims, a term coined by William Bradford.